-But proportional to each other, a carrier who over-projects a dividend may have to dial their dividend back in future years, while a carrier who under-projects their dividend may increase their dividend in the coming years.
+But proportional to each other, a carrier who over-projects a dividend may have to dial their dividend back in future years.
+However, a carrier who under-projects their dividend may increase their dividend in the coming years.

 So, unfortunately, comparing expected performance isn’t as easy as making a line-by-line comparison of two different illustrations 30 years out the non-guaranteed cash value.

 There’s another nuance about dividends.
-It’s that they apply much more proportionally to your base policy than to your paid-up additions.
+It’s that they apply much more proportionally to your base policy than to your paid-up additions rider.